Canon G7 X Mark II vs Ricoh GR II

 |9.||Panasonic LX10||-||stereo / mono||-||-||micro||2.0||Y||-||-|

 |14.||Sony RX100 III||-||stereo / mono||-||-||micro||2.0||Y||Y||-|

 It is notable that the GR II has a hotshoe, which makes it possible to easily attach optional accessories, such as an external flash gun.
 The G7X Mark II does not feature such an accessory-socket.

-Both the G7X Mark II and the GR II are recent models that are part of the current product line-up.
-The GR II replaced the earlier Ricoh GR, while the G7X Mark II followed on from the Canon G7 X. Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Ricoh websites.
+The GR II is a recent model that features in the current product line-up of Ricoh.
+In contrast, the G7X Mark II has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the G7X Mark II was succeeded by the Canon G7 X Mark III.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Ricoh websites.

 So how do things add up?
 Is there a clear favorite between the Canon G7 X Mark II and the Ricoh GR II?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Canon PowerShot G7 X Mark II:

 - More detail: Offers more megapixels (20 vs 16.1MP) with a 11% higher linear resolution.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Better video: Provides higher movie framerates (1080/60p versus 1080/30p).